Plane crash kills 5, including LSU coach's daughter-in-law - WHIZ News

 Ensminger Jr. said he was unable to go to the game and was at work when the crash happened.
 He said his father, Steven Ensminger, called him just before the elder Ensminger got to the stadium.
 The coach had tears in his eyes when he appeared on the field at the start of the game Saturday afternoon, and LSU players embraced him with hugs.

 “He’s the MVP right now,” LSU head coach Ed Orgeron said in an on-air halftime interview.
-LSU led 49-14 at the half.
+LSU won 63-28.

 The Lafayette Fire Department identified the other people who were killed as Ian E. Biggs, 51, the plane’s pilot; Robert Vaughn Crisp II, 59; Gretchen D. Vincent, 51; and Michael Walker Vincent, 15.
 The injured passenger, Stephen Wade Berzas, was in critical condition, said department spokesman Alton Trahan.